SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 Within the user's terminal that has access to `docker compose`, the user should run the following command:

-- `docker-compose up`
+- `sudo docker-compose up`

-[optional] If a specific docker compose .yml file should be used instead of the existing `docker-compose.yml`, the command should instead be `docker compose -f {CUSTOM_DOCKER_COMPOSE}.yml up`
+[optional] If a specific docker compose .yml file should be used instead of the existing `docker-compose.yml`, the command should instead be `sudo docker compose -f {CUSTOM_DOCKER_COMPOSE}.yml up`

 [optional] If the user wants to leave the services running in the background, and not have them terminate upon closing the active terminal window, they must add a `-d` flag to the end of the command.